Richard Idro

-Richard Iwa Idro is a Ugandan pediatric neurologist, researcher and academic, who serves as a senior lecturer in the Department of Pediatrics and Child Health at Makerere University College of Health Sciences.
+Richard Iwa Idro is a Ugandan pediatric neurologist, researcher and academic, who serves as an associate professor in the Department of Pediatrics and Child Health at Makerere University College of Health Sciences.

 Early life and education

 Idro was born in Moyo, Uganda in 1970.
 After attending local primary and secondary schools, he was admitted to Makerere University School of Medicine, graduating in 1996 with a Bachelor of Medicine and Bachelor of Surgery degree.
 In 2001, he was awarded a Master of Medicine degree in Pediatrics by the same medical school.
 His degree of Doctor of Philosophy was awarded by the University of Amsterdam in the Netherlands, in 2008.
 He specialized as a pediatric neurologist.

 In October 2022, he was elected as a Fellow of the Royal College of Paediatrics and Child Health (FRCPCH) of the United Kingdom.
 It is the highest recognition that can be bestowed to a pediatrician in the countries of the Commonwealth of Nations.